desbma/pacman-hooks/README.md

       done
     done

-However is written is Rust and uses a thread pool for faster processing (about ~10x faster than the above code on my machine).
+However is written is Rust and uses a thread pool for **much faster** processing (runs in ~1.3s on my machine with ~90 AUR packages, compared to ~14s for the above Bash code).

 ### cinnamon-tweaks